LiamKarlMitchell/toggl_active_collab_bridge/README.md

 ### Sync Results To HTML
 Recommended, gives an HTML report after syncing that can be used to see potential issues.

+### Disk Space Check

+Errors at startup if not enough disk space available.

+Arguments:
+freeSpace: number of megabytes

 ## License etc...
 License: MIT